ReDI-Munich-Frontend/fed-munich-2021-spring/README.md

 ## Presenting

 While presenting, press <kbd>S</kbd> to show the speaker notes.
-If your browser blocks the speaker note pop-up, you may have to press S again once it's open.
+If your browser blocks the speaker note pop-up, you may have to press <kbd>S</kbd> again once it's open.

 ## Deployment on Github Pages